kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 </details>
 <br>

-In `document.querySelectorAll(".post-body-img-l")`, just make sure to change the selector to a class that all your clickable images should have in common.
+Note: Replace `YOUR_CLASS_NAME` with a class that all your clickable images should have in common.

 You can use this image modal in regular HTML pages as well, no 11ty is required, only Bootstrap.
 I can make a separate post on this in the future, once I've cleaned up my code.